The Problem

 CARE Support for Ethnic Minorities at Yau Tsim Mong:

-The Zubin Foundation initiated a pilot project in Yau Tsim Mong providing 3-tier support to the disadvantaged community.
+The Zubin Foundation initiated a pilot project in Yau Tsim Mong, providing 3-tier support to disadvantaged communities.

 Ethnic Minority Well-being Ambassador Programme: